There are a variety of add-ons and built-in functions for seamlessly and automatically pulling business data into Google Sheets from external sources.

 The scheduler allows for Google Search Analytics data to be automatically pulled into Sheets at the beginning of each month.

-Since formatting the raw sheet each month is a repetitive task, a Google Sheets macro can be used to format and sort the new sheet with two clicks.
+Since formatting the raw sheet each month is repetitive, a Google Sheets macro can format and sort the new sheet with two clicks.

 Securities Data